Tomibanks/todo-list/README.md

 # todo-list

-Todolist ia a task management application that helps with productivity. it is designed with Html, Css and Javascript
+Todolist ia a task management application that helps with productivity. it is designed with Html, Css and JS